WICG/display-locking/README.md

 ability](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html)
 to do async operations to help with this problem.

-Creating more complex applications might also mean having a **larger amount of things in a web page**, making the rendering costs of having all of the content to actually be part of the DOM prohibitively expensive.
+Creating more complex applications might also mean having a **larger number of things on a web page**, making the rendering costs of having all of the content to actually be part of the DOM prohibitively expensive.

-This drives some amount of web authors to *virtualization* instead, where they actually **refrain from putting things in the DOM**, keeping content in memory in some non-DOM data structure, with only the visible portion converted into DOM nodes and inserted into the document, recycling them in and out as needed.
+This drives some number of web authors to *virtualization* instead, where they actually **refrain from putting things in the DOM**, keeping content in memory in some non-DOM data structure, with only the visible portion converted into DOM nodes and inserted into the document, recycling them in and out as needed.

-However, this will **cause problems to the web app** because a lot of things like find-in-page, accessibility, indexability, focus navigation, anchor links, etc.
+However, this will **cause problems to the web app** because a lot of user-agent features such as find-in-page, accessibility, indexability, focus navigation, anchor links, etc.
-**depends on having the content be in the DOM**.
+**depend on having the content be in the DOM**.

 ### Proposal

-This document proposes to augment user-agent APIs to help address the problem of **slow rendering phase updates**, and having some control on **when to pay rendering costs** Specifically, we propose a concept of *display locking* an element.
+This document proposes to augment user-agent APIs to help address the problem of **slow rendering phase updates**, and having some control on **when to pay rendering costs**.
+Specifically, we propose a concept of *display locking* an element.

 If an element is display locked, it means that